Policies and documents

 Research data sets shall be retained for longer where:

-- An increased retention period is required to meet the University's statutory obligations, contractual obligations or the guidelines of the body funding the relevant research project.
+- An increased retention period is required to meet the YSJU's statutory obligations, contractual obligations or the guidelines of the body funding the relevant research project.

 - The results of the research have resulted in a patent application.